wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-7!

+-   !begin-bullet!
--   Fix `glance.fixest` error when model includes only fixed effects and no regressors (`#1018` by `@arcruz0`, `#1088` by `@vincentarelbundock`).
+    Fix `glance.fixest` error when model includes only fixed effects and no regressors (`#1018` by `@arcruz0`, `#1088` by `@vincentarelbundock`).
+    !end-bullet!
+-   !begin-bullet!
--   Address excessive messaging from `tidy.speedlm` (`#1084` by
-    `@cgoo4`, `#1087` by `@vincentarelbundock`).
+    Address excessive messaging from `tidy.speedlm` (`#1084` by `@cgoo4`, `#1087` by `@vincentarelbundock`).
+    !end-bullet!
+-   !begin-bullet!
--   Add `nobs` column to the output of `glance.svyglm` (`#1085` by `@fschaffner`, `#1086` by `@vincentarelbundock`).
+    Add `nobs` column to the output of `glance.svyglm` (`#1085` by `@fschaffner`, `#1086` by `@vincentarelbundock`).
+    !end-bullet!
+-   !begin-bullet!
--   Ensure `tidy.prcomp` description entries use consistent punctuation (`#1072` by `@PursuitOfDataScience`).
+    Ensure `tidy.prcomp` description entries use consistent punctuation (`#1072` by `@PursuitOfDataScience`).
+    !end-bullet!
+-   !begin-bullet!
--   Address breaking changes in `glance.fixest` and `tidy.btergm`.
+    Address breaking changes in `glance.fixest` and `tidy.btergm`.
+    !end-bullet!
+-   !begin-bullet!
--   Simplify handling of `MASS::polr` output in the corresponding `tidy` and `augment` methods.
+    Simplify handling of `MASS::polr` output in the corresponding `tidy` and `augment` methods.
+    !end-bullet!
+-   !begin-bullet!
--   Align continuous integration with current standards in tidymodels packages.
+    Align continuous integration with current standards in tidymodels packages.
+    !end-bullet!

 !end-bullets-7!